 2. Stakeholder analysis: Identification and analysis of the key stakeholders involved, their roles in the project planning, and their expectations

-3. Project organization and governance: Develop an organizational structure that includes job descriptions and responsibilities, communication paths, and decision-making authority paths within the project.
+3. Project organization and governance: Develop an organizational structure that includes job descriptions and responsibilities, communication paths, and decision-making authority paths within the project scope.

 4. Project management processes: Detailed descriptions of how different stages of the project lifecycle should work regarding processes and methodologies, including risk management, change control, and issue resolution.

-5. Communication Management: Plans regarding strategy and some guidelines concerning communication with stakeholders within or without the project.
+5. Communication Management: Plans regarding strategy and some guidelines concerning communication with stakeholders within or without the project charter.

 6. Quality management: The process is a set of procedures and protocols to ensure the provided project deliverables meet the required quality standards.